Consensys/linea-specification/bls/notes.md

     - If neither small nor large points are trivial, send the pair to the PAIRING circuit.
 - BLS12_MAP_FP_TO_G1: send field element to MAP_FP_TO_G1 circuit.
 - BLS12_MAP_FP2_TO_G2: send field element to MAP_FP2_TO_G2 circuit.

+@TODO: clarify if the circuit for G1_ADD already does the check?
+Similarly, for the others?

+@TODO: write a clear section with all the things we can assume based on the functioning of the circuits (e.g., checks performed before the actual operation by the same circuit).